CasssieGithub/Stop-Forgetting-Start-Listing/README.md

 ## Description
 Forgetful much?
 Well, you're in luck!
-Introducing the list app.
+Introducing the List app.
 This application gives you the ability to create, edit and delete a category (ex.
 Grocery list, school supply list).
-In addition access your list of items which you could create, edit or delete them.
+In addition, access your list of items which you could also create, edit or delete.
+Hope you enjoy!

 ## Pictures